Dravet Syndrome (Myoclonic Epilepsy)

 ENROLLING PATIENTS: No

-• TRIAL TITLE: Extended Access Program With Lorcaserin For The Treatment of Dravet Syndrome and Other Refractory Epilepsies
+• TITLE: Extended Access Program With Lorcaserin For The Treatment of Dravet Syndrome and Other Refractory Epilepsies

 SPONSOR: EISAI Inc.